pawelgrzybek/pawelgrzybek.com/content/posts/2021-05-05-all-you-need-to-know-to-move-from-commonjs-to-ecmascript-modules-esm-in-node-js.md

 // 👌 ECMAScript modules
 ```

-There is a lot more to explore in terms of syntax, but I will leave that to you as the Node.js closely conforms to official [ESCMAScript modules](https://tc39.es/ecma262/#sec-modules) syntax.
-Please pay attention to the file extension (`.js` or `.mjs`) needed to correctly resolve relative or absolute specifiers.
+There's a lot more to explore in terms of syntax but I will leave that with you as the Node.js closely conforms to official [ESCMAScript modules](https://tc39.es/ecma262/#sec-modules) syntax.
+Pay attention to the file extension (`.js` or `.mjs`) needed to correctly resolve relative or absolute specifiers.
 This rule also applies to directory indexes compared to CommonJS (e.g. `./routes/index.js`).

 ## Strict by default